-Coinmama’s fees are included in the Bitcoin (BTC) and other cryptocurrency prices which are shown on their website.
+Its fees are included in the cryptocurrency prices which are shown on their website.
 These fees total approximately 5.9% and are included in all your purchases, regardless of what payment method you use.

-If you decide to buy Bitcoin (BTC) with a debit card, you’ll pay a processing fee of 5%.
-This fee also applies if you use a credit card to buy cryptocurrencies on Coinmama.
+If you decide to buy Bitcoin (BTC) with a debit card, you’ll pay a processing fee of 5% on top of this.
+This also applies if you want to use a credit card to buy Bitcoin (BTC) and other cryptocurrencies on Coinmama.

 It’s much cheaper to send EUR via a SEPA bank transfer, or GBP via a UK bank transfer (via Faster Payments Service).
 If you use either of these payment methods, you won’t pay any processing fees.However, this still means you’re paying 5.9% in fees – which is not competitive in the UK.

 It took Coinmama less than 1 hour to get my identity verified so I could start buying cryptocurrency on their website.
-This can vary from person-to-person, but I’ve been told that it’s usually sorted in under 30 minutes.
+This can vary from person to person, but I’ve been told that it’s usually sorted in under 30 minutes.

 Find out more about Coinmama’s limits here.

-Coinmama prides themselves on its customer service.
-I was told:
+Coinmama prides itself on its customer service.

 I can gaurantee you will not find better support in the market.
 [This] is super important when someone is handling your money.